-In conjunction with these lifestyle strategies, certain supplements can be particularly helpful.
+In conjunction with these lifestyle strategies, which I discuss more in-depth in my book, The Autoimmune Solution, certain supplements can be particularly helpful.
 A few of my go-to supplements for hormone balance are:

 - EstroProtect: supports optimal estrogen balance and mitigates estrogen dominance; helps alleviate the symptoms of PMS and menopause

 - Adrenal Support: promotes a balanced stress response and supports adrenal health

 - The Myers Way® Multivitamin: provides key nutrients for thyroid hormone production and general wellness

 - Hashimoto’s Support Kit: tailor-made for those with thyroid dysfunction; contains the micronutrient building blocks of adrenal hormones; includes Adrenal Support and The Myers Way® Multivitamin